 12: I'm currently two semesters into an MLA program.
 I'm ashamed to admit that I kept up with Alaer Kino, Roy Olsen, and CII's stories on the one hand, but lost track of many others on the other hand and didn't bother to check my review history to see when they updated.
 I blamed college, a computer crash that only lasted a few days one time, and similar things.
 I was trying to deny favoritism even to myself.
 Some stories just struck something with me deeper in my psyche that others didn't to varying degrees.
 But as a human, er, Kremling, should I deny that personal favoritism made me keep up with some stories and not others?
 I regret loosing track of them, as I deprived myself of some good reads.
 I had favorite authors, but not favorite stories, so was I being inconsistent?
 Better move on before I get into a philosophical spiral.

 Despite writing about ALL of these things, I still have a real life.
-I'm a 23-year-old male Type-1 Diabetic with Asperger's Syndrome and OCD in grad school for a Master's in Liberal Arts and hopefully a doctorate in Linguistics.
+I'm a 27-year-old male Type-1 Diabetic with Asperger's Syndrome and OCD and about to once again be a full time grad student.
 I like to hang with friends or chat on Facebook.
 Expect updates and reviews to be slow, really slow.

 MY RELIGIOUS BELIEFS: